amro-youssef/TestQuran/README.md

 - Test mode

 ### Feature Ideas, Changes or Issues
-- MAJOR: issue in how the app loads some words on mobile. e.g. the word ٱللَّه seems to have missing/misplaced diacretic marks
-- make website format and work better on mobile
+- Fix fonts issues
-- add audio functionality to test page
+- add audio functionality to test page?
 - fix error with audio on mobile where it doesn't play audio until the 'play/pause' button is toggled
 - add skeleton whilst verses are loading
 - make sidebar not take up whole screen on mobile